 In the final few days, while trekking from Phakding to Lukla, we will be walking for around 3 to 4 hours.
 Upon arrival at Lukla, we celebrate our final night around the foothills of the Himalayas.
 And get ready for tomorrow’s domestic flight to Kathmandu.

 Day 15 : Lukla – Kathmandu::

-After getting up in the morning, we have our early meal and get ready for the scenic flight from Lukla to the capital city Kathmandu.
-Upon arrival at Kathmandu, stroll down across the streets of culturally affluent Kathmandu valley for shopping souvenirs, and share the moment while having a complimentary farewell dinner at a cultural restaurant at end of the day.
+After getting up in the morning, we have our early meal and get ready for the scenic flight from Lukla to the capital city of Kathmandu.
+Upon arrival at Kathmandu, stroll down across the streets of culturally affluent Kathmandu Valley for shopping souvenirs, and share the moment while having a complimentary farewell dinner at a cultural restaurant at the end of the day.

 Day 16 : Departure Day::